jlhood/cookiecutter-python-sam/README.md

 1. Lambda functions use python 3.6.
 1. Lambda functions have X-Ray enabled.
 1. pipenv is used for dependency management.
+1. VS Code is used for editing.
 1. flake8 and pydocstyle static analysis checks are run on Lambda function code.
 1. Lambda function code is unit tested with an enforced code line coverage minimum (85%).
 1. cfn-lint is run to validate SAM template.
 1. Lambda functions support configurable log level via template parameters and environment variables.
 1. SAM CLI is used for package/local test/deploy.
+1. App is published to AWS Serverless Application Repository (SAR) and instructions for deploying are via SAR.
 1. Makefile is included with the following targets:
     1. `clean` - remove build artifacts.
     1. `bootstrap` - run once after initializing from cookiecutter to lock and install dependencies.